What is empathy? How is it different from sympathy? Is it even important?

 Now, you may be asking, what is the difference between sympathy and empathy?
-In the video, we witness sympathy being expressed through kindness but lacks understanding and perspective of others.
+In the video, we witness sympathy being expressed through kindness, but lacks understanding and perspective of others.
 Sometimes this may cause one to feel shame and/or judgment to a distressing situation or incident.
-Sympathy typically, has a lack of perspective taking and does not recognize others emotions.
+Sympathy, typically, has a lack of perspective taking and does not recognize others emotions.
 However, empathy is when the responder makes effort to comprehend other’s distress and provides sentimental feedback to other’s distress through emotional sensitivity and understanding.

 According to Brown, to provide effective empathy one should consider these major components:

-- Perspective taking: listening to the truth of someone one else’s experience and acknowledging it as truth.
+- Perspective taking: Listening to the truth of someone one else’s experience and acknowledging it as truth.

-- Recognizing others emotions: Coming from an emotional healthy space and allowing someone one else’s emotional needs to come first.
+- Recognizing others emotions: Coming from an emotional healthy space and allowing someone else’s emotional needs to come first.